 Third-party coverages, meanwhile, may include network and information security liability, regulatory defense expenses, communications, and media liability and errors and omissions or wrongful acts coverages.
 But not every policy provides each of these coverages.

-Who needs Cyber Insurance?
+Who needs Cyber Liability Insurance?

 Perhaps you think your company isn’t high-profile enough to be concerned about getting hacked, but don’t make the mistake thinking it can’t happen to you.
 While we see lots of technology and health care companies buying cyber coverage, it isn’t limited to those industries.
 Specifically, professional services such as accounting firms, law firms, architects, engineers, manufacturers, and construction companies should consider cyber insurance.